-Inspection Type Cod les 9/12/2007 Code Description Definition 1 Code Definition 2 1 Origin Inspection Location where motor vehicle is inspected prior to loading 2 Intermediate Interchange Inspection Location in transit between point of origin and destination 3 Railroad Interchange Point at which multi-level is transferred from one railroad to another Marine Survey Preload Last point of rest prior to loading onto a vessel for ocean transportation 4 Destination Inspection Location where motor vehicle is to be unloaded from multi-level Other variations for Inspection Type 4 may be: 4R In bay or destination on Ground 4E Data Entry-truckers Load Sheets 5 Dealer Inspection Location where carrier transfers possession to 4V Verification Inspection with truckers manufacturers selling agent Location where motor vehicle is considered to be - 6 Factory Gate transferred to first carrier Other variations for Inspection Type 6 may be: Inspection prior to acceptance by pre delivery processor 6F Plant Inspection 6Y Yard Inspection outside or near Plant 7 Origin On Rail Performed on multi-level after loading and ong on man securement of motor vehicle Other variations for Inspection Type 7 may be: 7R Origin On Bail Performed on multi-level at destination prior to / K Origin On Rail 8 Destination On Rail unloading of motor vehicle 9 Marine Survey Discharge First point of rest after discharge from ocean vessel Other variations for Inspection Type 9 may be: Major Damage Repair Code wood by come bouleway coming to denote 9Y Inside Yard Inspection after repair 11 Major Damage Code used by some haulaway carriers to denote presence of major damage to vehicle 21 Major Damage Inspection Code used by some carriers to indicate major damage , , , and additional reporting available - 51 Origin Non Distribute Code used by some manufacturers to indicate vehicle hold at origin 52 Interchange Non Code used by some manufacturers to indicate vehicle 90 Distribute Delivery With Notification hold at interchange Code used to note additional information available 96 Intermediate Delivery upon dealer delivery Code used for vehicle storage yard arrival - 96Y Inbound Yard Inspection Code used for vehicle storage yard entry inspection 97 Outbound Intermediate Code used for vehicle storage yard exit - 97Y Outbound Yard Inspection Code used for vehicle storage yard exit 98 GM Dealer Receipt Location where carrier transfers possession of vehicle to manufacturers selling agent.
+Inspection Type Cod les 9/12/20 Code Description Definition 1 Code Definition 2 1 Origin Inspection Location where motor vehicle is inspected prior to loading 2 Intermediate Interchange Inspection Location in transit between point of origin and destination 3 Railroad Interchange Point at which multi-level is transferred from one railroad to another Marine Survey Preload Last point of rest prior to loading onto a vessel for ocean transportation 4 Destination Inspection Location where motor vehicle is to be unloaded from multi-level Other variations for Inspection Type 4 may be: ┦ 4R In bay or destination on Ground 4E Data Entry-truckers Load Sheets It session where sension transfers a second to 4V Verification Inspection with truckers 5 Dealer Inspection Location where carrier transfers possession to • manufacturers selling agent Location where motor vehicle is considered to be - 6 Factory Gate transferred to first carrier Other variations for Inspection Type 6 may be: ┪ Other variations for inspection Type o may be. - Inspection prior to acceptance by pre delivery processor 6F Plant Inspection 6Y Yard Inspection outside or near Plant Performed on multi-level after loading and 101 rard inspection outside or near Flant 7 Origin On Rail securement of motor vehicle 8 Other variations for Inspection Type 7 may be: ┪ Cities variations for inspection Type 7 may be.
+7R Origin On Rail Performed on multi-level at destination prior to ongin on real Destination On Rail unloading of motor vehicle 9 Marine Survey Discharge First point of rest after discharge from ocean vessel 7 Other variations for Inspection Type 9 may be: 7 Major Damage Repair 9Y Inside Yard Inspection after repair 11 Major Damage Code used by some haulaway carriers to denote presence of major damage to vehicle 21 Major Damage Inspection Code used by some carriers to indicate major damage and additional reporting available 7 51 Origin Non Distribute Code used by some manufacturers to indicate vehicle hold at origin 7 52 Interchange Non Distribute Code used by some manufacturers to indicate vehicle hold at interchange 1 90 Delivery With Notification Code used to note additional information available upon dealer delivery 7 96 Intermediate Delivery Code used for vehicle storage yard arrival 96Y Inbound Yard Inspection Code used for vehicle storage yard entry inspection 97 Outbound Intermediate Code used for vehicle storage yard exit 97Y Outbound Yard Inspection Code used for vehicle storage yard exit Location where carrier transfers possession of vehicle Ī 98 GM Dealer Receipt to manufacturers selling agent.
 This code is interchangeable with Inspection type 5.
-99 Letter of Notification Code used to indicate that claim letter has been sent AR Arrived In Storage Code used for storage yard arrival activity ┪ OU Removed for Storage Code used for storage yard exit activity 1
+99 Letter of Notification Code used to indicate that claim letter has been sent ] AR Arrived In Storage Code used for storage yard arrival activity ΟU Removed for Storage Code used for storage yard exit activity Ī